esciencecenter-digital-skills/research-software-support/modules/citation/ex_what-to-cite.md

 order: 6
 ---

-## Exercise: Which software should I cite?
+## Exercise: To cite, or not to cite, that is the question...
 Suppose you are writing a paper on your latest research and are putting together the reference list.
 During your research you have used all the software mentioned below.

 - Ubuntu - Operating System ()